 This award, in memory of Dr. Leonard A. Miller, is given annually to the most outstanding student in the study of Community Medicine.
 The award, in the amount of $500.00, is funded jointly by the Faculty of Medicine and the General Hospital.
 The selection of the recipient for the award will be made at the completion of first year medical studies.
 The award is made by the Dean of Medicine's Advisory Committee on Scholarships, Awards and Bursaries.

 Five university entrance scholarships valued at $1500.00 each are made available annually by National Sea Products Limited.
 The awards are open to children of permanent employees of the company or its wholly-owned subsidiaries, and to children of crew members of the company's offshore trawlers who have been employed with the company for at least twelve months.
-Further information and application forms are available in writing to The Awards Officer, National Programs Division, Association of Universities and Colleges of Canada, 151 Slater Street, Ottawa, Ontario K1P 5N1.
+Further information and application forms are available in writing to The Awards Officer, National Programs Division, Universities Canada, 151 Slater Street, Ottawa, Ontario K1P 5N1.

 This award is presented to an outstanding graduating pharmacy student who has shown an interest in evidence-based approach to patient care, in particular when considering natural medicines.
 The winner receives the current edition of the Natural Medicines Comprehensive Database Book, assess the Database online, complimentary enrollment in the Natural Medicines Comprehensive Database continuing education series, and an award certificate.